Basildon: Cinema

-Basildon currently has one cinema, Cineworld, which is located at the Festival Leisure Park.
-This was previously owned by Empire Cinemas but was purchased as part of $124m deal to purchase 5 cinemas.
-It had opened originally as a UCI.
+Basildon currently has two cinemas: Cineworld and Vue.
+The latter was owned previously by Empire Cinemas, but was purchased as part of $124m deal to purchase five cinemas; it had opened originally as a UCI.

 Previously, Basildon had an ABC Cinema, which was built in 1971 and was based in North Gunnells.
 This changed hands several times becoming a Cannon and a Robins cinema before closing in 1999.
 The building until August 2022 was home to the British Heart Foundation store.
 Prior to this, a cinema in Pitsea, originally called The Broadway from 1930, before changing its name in 1955 as The Century, operated until its closure in 1966 when it was converted to a Bingo hall.

 In 2018, planning permission was granted for a new ten screen Empire cinema, along with new restaurants on the site of Freedom House in Basildon town centre, with demolition of the current buildings on site starting in 2019.
 As of January 2023, the partially completed cinema has not opened.
+As of July 2024, the cinema was opened under Vue's management.